Winnie Branstetter: Advocacy

 Branstetter advocated working with existing suffragette organizations to help recruit for the Socialist Party of America while organizing for the right to vote.
 She considered woman's suffrage vital to allowing women to fight capitalism that subjected women to low-paying jobs, farm labor, and dependency on marriage.
 Suffrage would allow women to vote for political and economic equality.
 She was a frequent contributor to The Socialist Woman, writing articles for women's suffrage and against child labor aimed towards the wives of tenant farmers in Oklahoma.

 In her 1910 essay "To The Socialist Women of Oklahoma," Branstetter argues capitalism is the primary cause of child labor, the gender pay gap, and prostitution and calls on socialist women to actively organize.
 In "The Same Story" from the same year, she recounted a meeting with a destitute man who had left his wife and daughter to travel and find work.
 In the essay, she buys him lunch, tells him about her own experiences with poverty, and listens to his story.
 She concludes by reflecting on the economic hardship his wife and daughter will face without him.

 Branstetter also published feminist short stories, such as her 1911 short story Meta.

 Death

-Branstetter died died on November 15, 1960, in Providence, Rhode Island and was buried at Swan Point Cemetery.
+Branstetter died on November 15, 1960, in Providence, Rhode Island and was buried at Swan Point Cemetery.